Review of Wellness Complete Health Grain Free Dry Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Whitefish, potatoes, peas, menhaden fish meal, chickpeas, dried ground potatoes, canola oil (preserved with mixed tocopherols), tomato pomace, ground flaxseed, tomatoes, natural fish flavor, carrots, sweet potatoes, choline chloride, spinach, vitamin E supplement, taurine, zinc proteinate, mixed tocopherols added to preserve freshness, zinc sulfate, calcium carbonate, apples, blueberries, niacin, ferrous sulfate, iron proteinate, vitamin A supplement, glucosamine hydrochloride, chondroitin sulfate, ascorbic acid (vitamin C), copper sulfate, thiamine mononitrate, copper proteinate, manganese proteinate, manganese sulfate, d-calcium pantothenate, chicory root extract, sodium selenite, pyridoxine hydrochloride, riboflavin, vitamin D3 supplement, biotin, Yucca schidigera extract, garlic powder, calcium iodate, vitamin B12 supplement, folic acid, dried Lactobacillus plantarum fermentation product, dried Enterococcus faecium fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus acidophilus fermentation product, rosemary extract, green tea extract, spearmint extract
+Ingredients: Deboned chicken, potatoes, peas, chicken meal, dried ground potatoes, chickpeas, tomato pomace, chicken fat (preserved with mixed tocopherols), ground flaxseed, tomatoes, natural chicken flavor, carrots, potassium chloride, choline chloride, spinach, vitamin E supplement, taurine, zinc proteinate, mixed tocopherols added to preserve freshness, zinc sulfate, calcium carbonate, sweet potatoes, apples, blueberries, niacin, ferrous sulfate, iron proteinate, vitamin A supplement, glucosamine hydrochloride, chondroitin sulfate, ascorbic acid (vitamin C), copper sulfate, thiamine mononitrate, copper proteinate, manganese proteinate, manganese sulfate, d-calcium pantothenate, chicory root extract, sodium selenite, pyridoxine hydrochloride, riboflavin, vitamin D3 supplement, biotin, Yucca schidigera extract, garlic powder, calcium iodate, vitamin B12 supplement, folic acid, dried Lactobacillus plantarum fermentation product, dried Enterococcus faecium fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus acidophilus fermentation product, rosemary extract, green tea extract, spearmint extract

 Red denotes controversial item